OpenSourceVideoGames/AirSim/README.md

 If you want to use UE4.27, you can use the original [AirSim](https://github.com/microsoft/AirSim).

 ## Unreal Engine Version for Main Branch
-The main branch of this repository **only** supports Unreal Engine 5.3 for now!
+The main branch of this repository **only** supports Unreal Engine 5.4 and 5.5 for now!

 ## Currently Supported Operating Systems
 Below is the list of officially supported Operating Systems, with full Unreal Engine support: